developerstephanieb/ref-markup-config/01_fundamentals/04_page_layout.md

 # 04: Page Layout

-This guide covers how to control the page layout of documents, including paper size, orientation, and margins.
+Page layout determines the physical dimensions of the document, including paper size, orientation, and margins.
+While the document class sets defaults, precise control over these elements is achieved through dedicated packages.

 ---

 ## The `geometry` Package

-Use the `geometry` package to control page layout.
+The `geometry` package provides a unified interface for defining page dimensions.
 While some page layout `options` can be set in `\documentclass`, it’s best practice to define all dimensions with `geometry`.

 - `\usepackage[<options>]{geometry}`: Loads the `geometry` package, enabling control over margins, paper size, orientation, and other page dimensions.